mihail859/Fundamentals-Python/README.md

-# Funadamentals Course from SoftUni
+# Programming Fundamentals with Python